evgeniyyaskevich/customer-service/README.md

   - [ ] Scaling (up & out)
   - [x] Test scripts
 - [ ] Setup Dockerfile with MongoDB dependency for the service.
+- [ ] Setup swagger documentation for the customer controller

 ## Maintainers